Software

 I am the creator and maintainer of the R packages {rsimsum}, {comorbidity}, and {KMunicate} on CRAN.

 {rsimsum} is a package designed and developed to analyse, visualise, and report results from Monte Carlo simulation studies.
 It supports simulation studies with single or multiple estimands, a variety of performance measures, and it includes a set of opinionated data visualisations for quick exploration and dissemination of results.
+It has been downloaded more than 37,000 times since its publication on CRAN, according to data from the RStudio CRAN mirror.

 {comorbidity} is a package for computing comorbidity scores such as the Charlson score and the Elixhauser comorbidity score.
 It supports a variety of ICD-10 and ICD-9 coding systems, and uses {data.table} under the hood for speed.
+It has been downloaded more than 72,000 times since its publication on CRAN.

 Finally, {KMunicate} can be used to produce Kaplan–Meier plots in the style recommended following the KMunicate study with a single line of code, greatly simplifying the whole process.
+It has been downloaded more than 16,000 times since its publication on CRAN.

 You can find a complete list of my contributions on GitHub.